 - If you want this Wipe and Load Deployment to be available to everyone, click Next (i.e. do not restrict the deployment to any users or computers).

-- If you want to restrict this Wipe and Load Deployment to specific computers, click Add to the right of the Machine Permissions list and add the computer or group that you want to restrict access to.
-Alternatively, click the Add OU button to add an OU that contains the computers that you want to restrict access to.
+- If you want to restrict this Wipe and Load Deployment to specific computers, click Add (to the right of the Machine Permissions list) and add the computer or group that you want to restrict access to.
+Alternatively, click Add OU to add an OU that contains the computers that you want to restrict access to.
 Repeat as appropriate to add multiple computers, groups or OUs.

 - On the Completing the Windows Servicing Assistant Deployment Wizard screen, click Finish.

-Configuring the Wipe and Load (Destructive) WSA Deployment
+Configuring the Wipe and Load (Non-destructive) WSA Deployment

-Once the Wipe and Load (Destructive) WSA Deployment has been created, it may be necessary to configure additional properties that are applicable specifically to Wipe and Load (Destructive) deployments.
+Once the Wipe and Load (Non-destructive) WSA Deployment has been created, it may be necessary to configure additional properties that are applicable specifically to Wipe and Load (Destructive) deployments.

-In the Shopping Admin Console, select the Applications node and double-click the Wipe and Load (Destructive) WSA application you just created (it will be listed under WSA as illustrated – use the search feature if necesary) to open the Properties dialog box.
+In the Shopping Admin Console, select the Applications node and double-click the Wipe and Load (Non-destructive) WSA application you just created (it will be listed under WSA as shown below – use the search feature if necessary) to open the Properties dialog.